 Users intending to withdraw their balance will register this on the smart contract.
 They will send the information over to the smart contract, which then creates from this information a hash.
 A dedicated withdraw-snark would get these hashes as public input and process them.
+Together with the publishment of the withdraw-snark, the operator would publish the current LastAccountTouch list as payload and its correctness will be verified by hashing and comparing it with the snark variable: LastAccountTouchHash.
 If the operator wants to publish new blocks, he will be forced by the smart contract to process the pending exit-queue by publishing these withdraw-snarks within K blocks.

 Exist with an offline operator:

 If the operator has not published new blocks for X days, then the chain will freeze and no transfers will be possible anymore.
 Now people will be rewarded for publishing the latest LastAccountTouch list from the highest plasma block.
-If we have 50k accounts, this means people have to upload only 50k * 20 bits (= 50k * 20/8 * 68 gas).
+If we have 50k accounts, this means people have to upload only 50k * L bits (= 50k * L/8 * 68 gas).

-To ensure that a client is always able to generate this snark proof for the exit, he/she must have the data of one block between h and h-(20-bit number from the LastAccountTouch).
-Hence, they have to come online and get the newest state each 2^20 - K blocks (that means roughly every 182 days).
+To ensure that a client is always able to generate this snark proof for the exit, he/she must have the data of one block between h and h-(L-bit number from the LastAccountTouch).
+Hence, they have to come online and get the newest state each 2^L - K blocks.
 Notice that the operator can never steal in any case funds, funds could only get stuck.

 Imagine Bob wants to send Alice some coins in this plasma chain.
 The workflow would be the following: Bob sends the transaction sending funds from his account to Alice to the operator.
 Probably, Bob would pay a tiny fee to the operator for considering the transaction via a payment channel as well.
 He needs to stay online for 15 more seconds as the operator will send all transactions back to Bob.
 Bob will hash these transactions and sends back the signed hash of the transactions.